getsentry/rfcs/text/0091-ci-upload-tokens.md

 ## Parsing Tokens

 Clients are strongly encouraged to parse out the containing structure of the token and to use this information to route requests.
-The most important keys in the structure
-are:
+For the keys the following rules apply:

-* `site`: references the target API URL that should be used.
-A token will always have a site in it and clients are not supposed to provide a fallback.
+* `sentry_site`: references the target API URL that should be used.
+A token will always have a site in it and clients are not supposed to provide an automatic fallback.
+If a site is not provided, one from the client config should be picked up (typically `sentry.io`).
 * `org`: a token is uniquely bound to an org, so the slug of that org is also always contained.
 Note that the slug is used rather than an org ID as the clients typically need these slugs to create API requests.